technicalanxiety/technicalanxiety.github.io/_posts/2024-2-16-thoughts-on-leadership.md

 The 4 Pillars of Leadership

-    1. People are more important than their title
+> 1. People are more important than their title
-    2. You cannot lead unless you can lead yourself
+> 2. You cannot lead unless you can lead yourself
-    3. You're only worth what you give away
+> 3. You're only worth what you give away
-    4. You can only give away what you have
+> 4. You can only give away what you have

 Inspiration or Enthusiasm/Excitement?
 Inspiration fosters competition, cooperation and creation.
 Enthusiasm/Excitement fosters feelings of superiority and 'show-offs'.
 Enthusiasm is from the greek 'en theos' or 'in the presence of the divine'.
 We must not strive for enthusiasm but for inspiration.

 Discipline to a follower is 90% attitude and 10% skill.
-Several leadership traits to encourage discipline, knowledgeable, charismatic, fearless, supportive, listener, unselfish.
-Some leadership traits that
+Several leadership traits to encourage discipline: knowledgeable, charismatic, fearless, supportive, listener, unselfish.

 #### *Leading as a Drum Major*
 ---